 (See also puberty in males Sexual Differentiation, Adrenarche, and Puberty Male sexual development and hormonal function depend on a complex feedback circuit involving the hypothalamus-pituitary-testes modulated by the central nervous system.
 Male sexual dysfunction... read more , puberty in females Puberty Hormonal interaction between the hypothalamus, anterior pituitary gland, and ovaries regulates the female reproductive system.
 The hypothalamus secretes a small peptide, gonadotropin-releasing... read more , and constitutional delay of puberty Secondary hypogonadism .)

 Delayed puberty may result from constitutional delay, which often occurs in adolescents with a family history of delayed growth.
-Such children are often referred to as "late bloomers."
 Prepubertal growth velocity is normal, but skeletal maturation and adolescent growth spurt are delayed; sexual maturation is delayed but normal.

-Adolescents may be noticeably shorter than peers, can be teased or bullied, and often need help in coping with and managing social concerns.
+Adolescents with delayed puberty may be teased or bullied, and often need help in coping with and managing social concerns.
 Although adolescents are typically uncomfortable about being different from their peers, boys are more likely than girls to feel psychologic stress and embarrassment resulting from short stature and delayed puberty.